EasyIP2023/linux-kernel-labs/README.md

 ```

 Populating rootfs:
-Busybox init will first look for `/etc/init.d/rcS` script, if it can’t find that then
+Busybox upon init will first look for `/etc/init.d/rcS` script, if it can’t find that then
 it will look for `/etc/inittab`.
-Inittab file will mount the virtual filesystem using
+Inittab file will mount the virtual filesystem's using
 fstab.
 Also, it will have the command for getting login prompt and shell.
 ```
 $ cd ${CDIR}/modules/nfsroot